 Investment Policy Statement for American Radio Relay League, Inc. Regular & Life Membership Program Funds

-Revised July 2012, July 2019
+Revised July 2012, July 2019, with proposed changes

 Introduction

 The investment portfolio has been established to support the activities of the American Radio Relay League (ARRL) and its Life Membership Program (LMP).
 The investment of funds will be made for the exclusive use of the ARRL.
 The Board of Directors has the ultimate responsibility for the funds.
-The Administration & Finance Committee (A&FC), has the responsibility for overseeing the activities of the Investment Advisor/Manager (IAM) Investment Manager(s) (IM).
-The Treasurer can also act as the IAM.
+The , Investment Management Committee (IMC) has the responsibility for overseeing the activities of the Investment Manager(s) (IM).
+The Treasurer may also act as the IM until a new IM is selected by the Board.

-The Board, based on the recommendation of the A&FC , approves the Investment Policy Statement (IPS) which is issued for the guidance of the A&FC and the IAM.
-The IPS is intended to set forth an appropriate set of goals and objectives for the assets managed and to define guidelines within which the IAM may formulate and execute investment decisions.
-In addition to reviewing this IPS periodically, the Board may amend it both upon their initiative and upon consideration of the advice and recommendation of the A&FC and the IAM.
-It is the responsibility of the A&FC to review these goals and objectives periodically and communicate any material changes to the Board and the IAM.
+The Board, based on the recommendation of the IMC, approves the Investment Policy Statement (IPS) which is issued for the guidance of the IMC and the IM.
+The IPS is intended to set forth an appropriate set of goals and objectives for the assets managed and to define guidelines within which the IM may formulate and execute investment decisions.
+In addition to reviewing this IPS at least annually, the Board may amend it both upon their initiative and upon consideration of the advice and recommendation of the IMC and the IM.
+It is the responsibility of the IMC to review these goals and objectives periodically and communicate any material changes to the Board and the IM.

 Statement of Goals and Objectives